Inform, educate and empower young people about antibiotic-resistant infections

 About the SaS Fellowship

-These Fellowships have been made possible with financial support from Stop Superbugs, an initiative of The British Society Antimicrobial Chemotherapy (BSAC) and will be administered through L V Prasad Eye Institute.
+The first round of Fellowships have been made possible with financial support from Stop Superbugs, an initiative of The British Society Antimicrobial Chemotherapy (BSAC) and will be administered through L V Prasad Eye Institute.

 The SaS Fellows

 While bespoke mentorship will be provided by the SaS core team throughout the duration of the Fellowship, SaS fellows are expected to work independently to develop and implement innovative, immersive and participatory workshops on antibiotic resistance for school-going children.
-Fellows will be expected to support SaS’s work and mission to provide high quality, engaging educational resources towards raising public awareness of antibiotic resistance in India.
+Fellows will be expected to support SaS’s work and mission to provide high-quality, engaging educational resources towards raising public awareness of antibiotic resistance in India.

 The Fellows must design and deliver at least 3 well-rounded workshops for school children during the Fellowship.
 Each workshop should include a different audience and should not only yield a new way of educating and informing young children about antibiotic resistance but it should also enable them to develop creative and engaging ways to spread awareness to promote action in their sphere of influence.
 Each workshop should be improved based on the learnings from the previous one.

-SaS’ flagship workshops are conducted in-person over 3 days along with follow up sessions.
+SaS’ flagship workshops are conducted in person over 3 days along with follow-up sessions.
 The format and resources from these workshops can serve to prime and inspire the Fellows to design their own original content and format of delivery.
 The Fellows are also encouraged to think about the sustainability of their approach and its applicability in diverse contexts, specially in low-resource settings.